hxrsmurf/docker-code-server/README.md

 # Procedure

-1. Update the password in `config/config.yaml`
+1. Update the password, git config email, and git config name in `config/config.yaml`
 2. Run `docker-compose up -d --buld` to build a new image
 3. Access via `https://[ServerIp]:8080`